liyinxiao/Ranking_Papers/README.md

 - They tried multi-task learning that optimizes for both booking and long view, and found out that long views increased by a lot while bookings remained neutral.
 This multi-task learning can be useful for advertisement modeling, where we would optimize for both clicks and conversions.

-Deep Learning Recommendation Model for Personalization and Recommendation Systems
-- In section 5.1, they evaluate the accuracy of the model on Criteo Ad Kaggle dataset.
-In this Kaggle competition, logloss is used as the evaluation metric.
-Why don't they also use logloss and compare their model with the winning models?
-For this dataset, I believe this model is not likely to perform well.

 Amazon Search: The Joy of Ranking Products
 - "To manage the size of the training set, we sample unseen examples."
 An idea inspired by this statement:
   * For pairwise formulation, a good idea might be sampling the possibly unseen examples.
 For example, user makes a click on item at position 5, then items displayed after position 5 may not be seen and can be sampled.